-From Monday 4th May, it is possible to go to hairdressers and small shops by appointment.
+It is possible to go to hairdressers and small shops by appointment.
 It is also possible to pick up food at restaurants.

 With regard to transport, 1 person can go in each row of the vehicle; with the exception of people living in the same household, who can sit next to the driver.